Skip navigation

 Implementation of change

-2. Where the duties of a position are significantly changed, or there are new position(s) created, staff who previously held positions in the work area which have been (or are intended to be) made surplus will be considered first for those positions.
+2. Where the duties of a position are significantly changed, or there are new position(s) created, staff who previously held positions in the work area which are intended to be made surplus will be considered first for those positions.

 3. Where duties of a position have not significantly changed, the incumbent will continue to hold the position.